Missed our Meetup with Diana Yanez-Pastor from Cloudera?

-Think about different ways to really engage each group.
+Think about different ways to really engage each group over a long term.
 For executives, you could use techniques such as conference keynote speaking events, while for LOB users, you could host events like breakout sessions or webinars for customers to take part in.

-Remember: By highlighting what the customer is doing as an organization, your own technology shines through at the back-end, without the need to overtly pitch or sell your solution.
+Remember: By highlighting what the customer is doing as an organization, your own technology shines through at the back-end, without the need to overtly pitch or sell your solution, products or services.